 I can’t stress this enough, we’ll need guests to cancel when they are even a bit sick.
 We’ve always asked clients to do this, but it is a matter of utmost importance now.
 We are waiving cancellation fees for any amount of notice if guests cancel for COVID19 reasons.

-If our employees are at all under-the-weather or have been exposed to COVID19 in or out of work, we will cancel or reassign their services until we have more information.
-We’ll be erroring on the side of caution, so please understand if this impacts your service.
+If our employees are at all under-the-weather, we will cancel or reassign their services until we have more information.
+We will follow CDC guidelines in determining when an employee needs to quarantine for an exposure.
+We error on the side of caution, so please understand if this impacts your service.

 We’ve got a detailed plan for testing, tracing, and notification if an employee is suspected of having COVID19 or has been exposed.

 Thank you, if you’ve read this far, you’re probably as concerned as we are about health and safety.
 If you have any questions before or during your session, please let us know.
-We’re eager to serve you again and we are sincerely grateful for your patience as we start over and continue to fine tune our processes in this ever-evolving situation.
+We’re eager to serve you and we are sincerely grateful for your patience as our policies evolve with our understanding and guidance from leading scientists.

 We’re so excited to welcome our guests back in a limited capacity.
 In order to operate during a pandemic, we had to make changes.
 We thank you in advance for your patience with us as we figure everything out in our first weeks back.
 Our guests are our partners in risk management.
 Some of these are state requirements, some are due to professional best practices and CDC guidelines.
 If you don’t feel you can adhere to these policies, we understand that you might choose to wait to schedule with our spa until a later date.